Our philosophy and research

 Efficacy and effectiveness

-In community settings the TIK program has been evaluated in efficacy and effectiveness trials with parents of preschool children.
+In community settings the Tuning in to Kids program has been evaluated in efficacy and effectiveness trials with parents of preschool children.

-A randomised controlled trial of TIK was carried out with a community sample of 216 parents of pre-schoolers using parent-report on questionnaires and observation measures and showed greater improvements in parents’ ability to respond supportively and less critically to their children’s emotions if parents took part in TIK.
+A randomised controlled trial of Tuning in to Kids was carried out with a community sample of 216 parents of pre-schoolers using parent-report on questionnaires and observation measures.
+It showed that if parents took part in Tuning in to Kids greater improvements were reported in parents’ ability to respond supportively and less critically to their children’s emotions.

-Parents participating in TIK also reported significantly greater reductions in behaviour problems in their children compared to controls.
+Parents participating in Tuning in to Kids also reported significantly greater reductions in behaviour problems in their children compared to controls.

-A real world trial of the program, where TIK was delivered by community practitioners, replicated these findings.
+A real world trial of the program, where Tuning in to Kids was delivered by community practitioners, replicated these findings.
 The findings were also replicated in a randomised controlled trial with 150 fathers of preschool children.

-Fathers who took part in the father-specific seven-session version of DADS reported significantly greater increases in empathy and emotion coaching, had greater parenting satisfaction and efficacy, and reported reductions in their children’s difficult behaviours when compared with wait-list control fathers.
+Fathers who took part in the father-specific seven-session version of Dads Tuning in to Kids reported significantly greater increases in empathy and emotion coaching, had greater parenting satisfaction and efficacy, and reported reductions in their children’s difficult behaviours when compared with wait-list control fathers.

 Their non-participating partners also reported reduced emotion dismissing and less psychological distress.